energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

 Eqs. :eq:`eq:StoInCeil` - :eq:`eq:StoOutCeil`
 force the power input and output to zero if the layer is incompatible [6]_.
-As an example, a PHS will only be linked to the electricity layer (input/output efficiencies :math:`>` 0).
+For example, a PHS will only be linked to the electricity layer (input/output efficiencies :math:`>` 0).
 All other efficiencies will be equal to 0, to impede that the PHS exchanges with incompatible layers (e.g. mobility, heat, etc).